-BIOB 170 PRINCIPLES OF BIOLOGICAL DIVERSITY
+PRINCIPLES OF BIOLOGICAL DIVERSITY BIOB 170

 Intended for environmental and biomedical majors, this course examines the biology, ecology, and evolutionary relationships among living organism.
 Through lecture and hands-on demonstrations, all forms of life will be considered from single cell prokaryotes to multicellular eukaryotes plants and animals.

-BIOB 171 PRINCIPLES OF BIOLOGICAL DIVERSITY LAB

-This lab covers the diversity of life including prokaryotes, virues, protista, fungi, plants, & animals including structure and evolutionary relationships that are related to BIOB 170 course content.
-Fall, Lab fee: \$40.00
+The course also includes a laboratory portion that covers the diversity of life including prokaryotes, viruses, protista, fungi, plants, & animals including structure and evolutionary relationships that are related to the lecture content.
+FALL learn general principles of cell & tissue biology that apply to all living systems.

-BIOH 201 HUMAN ANATOMY & PHYSIOLOGY I

-While intended for Pre-Health/Pre-Nursing and Biomedical majors, any student would benefit from this course.
-Students will learn general principles of cell & tissue biology that apply to all living systems.
 The structure and function of skeletal, muscular, nervous systems along with homeostasis, control, & integration of the human body will be emphasized through lecture and hands-on demonstration.

-Fall, Prerequisites: CHMY 141/142 & BIOB 160/161 or BIOB 170/171

-BIOH 202 HUMAN ANATOMY AND PHYSIOLOGY I LAB

 This laboratory covers related systems of the human body.
 Basic knowledge necessary for students in health-related programs will be covered.
 Emphasis is placed on normal anatomy & physiology with presentation of basic concepts in chemistry and microbiology as they relate to BIOH 201 course content.
-Fall.
+Prerequisites: BIOB 160 (All Nursing/Biomed majors are required to take BIOH 201 at FPCC in order to take BIOH 211; other institutions require instructor approval) Lab fee: \$40.00

+BIOH 201 HUMAN ANATOMY & PHYSIOLOGY I While intended for Pre-Health/Pre-Nursing and Biomedical majors, any student would benefit from this course.
+Students will

 Lab fee: \$40.00

-BIOH 211 HUMAN ANATOMY & PHYSIOLOGY II
+HUMAN ANATOMY & PHYSIOLOGY II BIOH 211

 Designed for pre-health/pre-nursing and biomedical majors, this course covers the structure and function of the endocrine, digestive, cardiovascular, respiratory, reproductive and urinary systems of humans.
-Through lecture and hands-on demonstration, principles of integration of metabolism, energy flow, and homeostasis will be emphasized.
-No prerequisite required.
+Through lecture and laboratory hands-on demonstration, principles of integration of metabolism, energy flow, and homeostasis will be emphasized.
+Prerequisites: BIOH 201 (For Nursing and Biomed majors BIOH 201 must be taken at FPCC; other institutions require instructor approval) SPRING

-Spring, .
-Prerequisites: BIOH 201/202